-- Cut bacon into 1 inch pieces and fry in a skillet over medium high heat until cook to your liking.
+- Cut bacon into 1-inch pieces and fry in a skillet over medium-high heat until cook to your liking.

 - Remove bacon from skillet and place on layered paper towels to drain, leave about 3 or 4 tablespoons of bacon fat in skillet.

-- In skillet with bacon fat over medium heat, add onions and cook until onions just begin to turn translucent.
+- In a skillet with bacon fat over medium heat, add onions and cook until onions just begin to turn translucent.
 Remove from heat and place on paper towels or in a colander to drain.
 Leave bacon fat in the skillet.

 - In the same skillet, add mushrooms and turn heat to medium.
-Cook, stirring often, until mushrooms are wilted.
+Cook, stirring often until mushrooms are wilted.
 Remove from pan and drain on paper towels or in a colander.

 - Allow the cooked ingredients to cool.

 - Placed cooled ingredients in a large bowl.
 Add shredded cheese and toss with hands to combine.
 Set aside.

 - Butter one side of each tortilla.